gmx-io/gmx-synthetics/README.md

 - the array of markets to swap through to get the actual collateral token
 - the amount to increase the position by
 - whether it is a long or short position

+Market increase order requests are executed using OrderHandler.executeOrder, if the order was created at block `n`, it should be executed with the oracle prices at block `n`.

+## Limit Increase

+Passive increase position orders that should be executed when the index token price matches the acceptable price specified by the user.

+Long position example: if the current index token price is $5000, a limit increase order can be created with acceptable price as $4990, the order can be executed when the index token price is <= $4990.

+Short position example: if the current index token price is $5000, a limit increase order can be created with acceptable price as $5010, the order can be executed when the index token price is >= $5010.

+Limit increase order requests are executed using OrderHandler.executeOrder, if the order was created at block `n`, it should be executed with the oracle prices after block `n`.

+## Market Decrease

+Close or decrease a long / short perp position.

+Market decrease order requests are created by calling ExchangeRouter.createOrder, specifying:

+- the initial collateral token
+- the array of markets to swap through for the actual output token
+- the amount to decrease the position by

+Market decrease order requests are executed using OrderHandler.executeOrder, if the order was created at block `n`, it should be executed with the oracle prices at block `n`.

+## Limit Decrease

+Passive decrease position orders that should be executed when the index token price matches the acceptable price specified by the user.

+Long position example: if the current index token price is $5000, a limit decrease order can be created with acceptable price as $5010, the order can be executed when the index token price is >= $5010.

+Short position example: if the current index token price is $5000, a limit decrease order can be created with acceptable price as $4990, the order can be executed when the index token price is <= $4990.

+Limit decrease order requests are executed using OrderHandler.executeOrder, if the order was created at block `n`, it should be executed with the oracle prices after block `n`.

+## Stop-Loss Decrease

+Passive decrease position orders that should be executed when the index token price crosses the acceptable price specified by the user.

+Long position example: if the current index token price is $5000, a stop-loss decrease order can be created with acceptable price as $4990, the order can be executed when the index token price is <= $4990.

+Short position example: if the current index token price is $5000, a stop-loss decrease order can be created with acceptable price as $5010, the order can be executed when the index token price is >= $5010.

+Stop-loss decrease order requests are executed using OrderHandler.executeOrder, if the order was created at block `n`, it should be executed with the oracle prices after block `n`.

 ## Price Impact